All Products

 Serverless App Engine:Use a self-managed Nacos service registry

-When you deploy a locally developed Spring Cloud or Dubbo application to SAE, you can use the SAE service registry or a self-managed Nacos instance for service registration and discovery.
-This topic describes how to configure Nacos service registration and discovery for an application in the SAE console.
+When you deploy a Spring Cloud or Dubbo application to SAE, you can use the SAE built-in service registry or connect your application to a self-managed Nacos instance.
+This topic describes how to configure your SAE application to use a self-managed Nacos instance for service registration and discovery.

 Prerequisites

-• Before you run the application, ensure that the access port for the Nacos registry, such as 8848, is added to a security group.
-For specific instructions, see Add a security group rule.
+• The access port for the Nacos registry (such as 8848) added to a security group.
+To add security group rules, see Add a security group rule.

 1. Log on to the SAE console.
-In the navigation pane on the left, click Applications > Applications.
-Then, select a region and namespace, and click Create Application.
+In the left navigation pane, click Applications > Applications.

-2. On the Basic Information page, configure the required parameters and click Next: Advanced Settings.
+3. Complete the Basic Information page and click Next: Advanced Settings.

 Warning

 1. Log on to the SAE console.
-In the navigation pane on the left, click Application > Applications.
-Then, select a region and namespace, and click the name of the application.
+In the left navigation pane, click Application > Applications.

 1. Log on to the SAE console.
-In the navigation pane on the left, click Applications > Applications.
-Then, select a region and namespace, and click the name of the application.
+In the left navigation pane, click Applications > Applications.

-2. On the Basic Information page of the application, click Modify Application Configurations.
+3. On the Basic Information page, click Modify Application Configurations.

 In the Service Registration and Discovery section, set Nacos-based Registry Service and Discovery to Self-managed Registry (Such as Nacos and ZooKeeper).

-SAE provides a Nacos Server that supports automatic addressing for Java microservices.
-You can configure this using the Service Registration And Discovery feature in SAE
+SAE provides a built-in Nacos server that supports automatic addressing for Java microservices.
+You can configure it using the Service Registration And Discovery feature in SAE.

 MyXwWOG88K